-- 1) An account statement showing a check clearing is accepted as proof if it shows the:
+- 1) An account statement showing a check clearing is accepted as proof if it shows the following.

-- Check number,
+- Check number.

-- b) Amount.
+- Amount.

-- Payee's name, and c)
+- Payee's name.

 - Date the check amount was posted to the account by the financial institution.

-- 2) An account statement showing an electronic funds transfer is accepted as proof if it shows the:
+- 2) An account statement showing an electronic funds transfer is accepted as proof if it shows the following.

-- Amount transferred,
+- Amount transferred.

-- Payee's name, and b)
+- Payee's name. b)

 - Date the transfer was posted to the account by the financial institution.

-- 3) An account statement showing a credit card charge (an increase to the cardholder's loan balance) is accepted as proof if it shows the:
+- 3) An account statement showing a credit card charge (an increase to the cardholder's loan balance) is accepted as proof if it shows the following.

-- a) Amount charged,
+- Amount charged.

-- Payee's name, and
+- b) Payee's name.

-- c) Date charged (transaction date).
+- Date charged (transaction date).